energysistem/manuals/42252-Extra Battery 2500 Black/en/05-instrucciones-de-uso.md

-## Instrucciones de uso
+## User instructions

-**Para cargar tu dispositivo:**
+**Charging a device:**

-Puedes conectar el cable micro-USB (1) a la conexión micro-USB del dispositivo que quieres recargar.
-O puedes utilizar tu cable de carga conectándolo al puerto USB tipo A adicional (4).
-Acto seguido empezará el proceso de carga y se encenderá el indicador LED (2).
+Connect the built-in micro-USB cable (1) to the micro USB output port of the device you want to charge.
+You can also use your charging cable by connecting it to the additional USB Type A output port (4).
+The charging process will start immediately and the LED indicator (2) will light.

-Cuando finalice la carga, puedes desconectar tu dispositivo, y la Extra Battery se apagará automáticamente a los pocos segundos.
+Once the charging process has finished, disconnect the device and the Extra Battery will turn off automatically.

-El indicador LED mostrará en todo momento en qué estado se encuentra tu Extra Battery:
+The LED indicator will show the charging status of your Extra Battery any time:

-* LED Verde permanente: Nivel óptimo de batería (3/3 de capacidad)
+* Permanent green LED: optimum battery level (Capacity: 3/3)
-* LED Ámbar permanente: Nivel medio de batería (2/3 de capacidad)
+* Permanent amber LED: medium battery level (Capacity: 2/3)
-* LED Rojo permanente: Nivel bajo de batería (1/3 de capacidad)
+* Permanent red LED: low battery level (Capacity: 1/3)
-* LED Rojo parpadeo rápido: Batería agotada
+* Fast flashing red LED: empty battery.

-**Para cargar tu Energy Extra Battery:**
+**Charging your Energy Extra Battery:**

-Conecta el cable del cargador de tu smartphone o tablet al conector micro-USB de tu Energy Extra Battery (3).
-Acto seguido empezará el proceso de carga y se encenderá el indicador LED (2).
+Connect the charging cable of your smartphone or tablet to the micro-USB port of your Energy Extra Battery (3).
+The charging process will start immediately and the LED indicator (2) will light.

-El indicador LED mostrará en todo momento en qué estado se encuentra la carga de tu Extra Battery:
+The LED indicator will show the status of your Extra Battery any time:

-* LED Rojo parpadeo lento: Cargando (1/3 de capacidad)
+* Slow red flashing LED: charging (Capacity: 1/3)
-* LED Ámbar parpadeo lento: Cargando (2/3 de capacidad)
+* Slow amber flashing LED: charging (Capacity: 2/3)
-* LED Verde parpadeo lento: Cargando (3/3 de capacidad)
+* Slow green flashing LED: charging (Capacity: 3/3)
-* LED Verde permanente: Batería cargada
+* Permanent green LED: charged battery.

 ![LED STATUS](http://static.energysistem.com/images/manuals/42252/55c071b2d0c5d.jpg)

-#### **NOTA:**
+#### **IMPORTANT:**

-#### Puedes usar ambas salidas a la vez para cargar dos dispositivos, lo que aumentará los tiempos de carga.
-La carga de un dispositivo mientras cargas tu Energy Extra Battery puede reducir la vida útil de ésta.
+#### If you use both outputs to charge two devices, the required charging time will increase.
+Please take into account that charging your Energy Extra Battery and other device simultaneously may result in a reduction of the battery life.